CDP Frontend SDK

 This package provides React hooks for conveniently accessing embedded wallet functionality.
 Built on top of @coinbase/cdp-core, it offers a React-friendly interface for end user authentication and embedded wallet operations.

 This guide will help you get started with @coinbase/cdp-hooks.
-You'll learn how to install the package, set up the provider, and use the hooks in a variety of ways.
+You'll learn how to install the package, set up the provider, and use the hooks in both web and React Native applications.

-First, add the package to your project using your preferred package manager.
+For web applications, add the package to your project using your preferred package manager:

 # With npm